blakdayz/swivel/README.md

+Here is the updated `README.md` file with event bus subscription and usage:

+---

 # SWIVEL Framework for Mac and Linux

 This framework is designed to provide a common interface for accessing various functionalities provided by the underlying operating system.
 The specific functionalities supported will depend on the particular version of the operating system being used.